easyJet (LON:EZJ) Given a GBX 845 Price Target at JPMorgan Chase & Co.

-easyJet (LON:EZJ) has been given a GBX 845 ($11.04) target price by equities researchers at JPMorgan Chase & Co. in a research note issued on Wednesday, Borsen Zeitung reports.
-The firm presently has a “neutral” rating on the stock.
-JPMorgan Chase & Co.‘s target price would suggest a potential downside of 12.54% from the stock’s previous close.
+easyJet (LON:EZJ) received a GBX 845 ($11.04) price target from equities researchers at JPMorgan Chase & Co. in a research note issued on Tuesday, Borsen Zeitung reports.
+The brokerage currently has a “neutral” rating on the stock.
+JPMorgan Chase & Co.‘s price target suggests a potential downside of 17.84% from the company’s previous close.

-EZJ has been the topic of a number of other reports.
-The Goldman Sachs Group set a GBX 840 ($10.97) price objective on shares of easyJet and gave the company a “neutral” rating in a research report on Wednesday, April 14th.
-Berenberg Bank reiterated a “hold” rating and issued a GBX 960 ($12.54) price objective on shares of easyJet in a research report on Friday, April 16th.
-Liberum Capital reiterated a “hold” rating and issued a GBX 1,000 ($13.07) price objective on shares of easyJet in a research report on Wednesday, April 14th.
-Deutsche Bank Aktiengesellschaft reissued a “hold” rating and issued a GBX 1,000 ($13.07) target price on shares of easyJet in a report on Thursday, April 15th.
-Finally, Sanford C. Bernstein reissued a “buy” rating and issued a GBX 1,150 ($15.02) target price on shares of easyJet in a report on Monday, March 22nd.
-One analyst has rated the stock with a sell rating, eleven have given a hold rating and six have given a buy rating to the company. easyJet presently has an average rating of “Hold” and an average target price of GBX 929.94 ($12.15).
+Several other analysts have also weighed in on the company.
+Citigroup reissued a “sell” rating on shares of easyJet in a report on Wednesday, January 20th.
+Deutsche Bank Aktiengesellschaft reiterated a “hold” rating and issued a GBX 1,150 ($15.02) price objective on shares of easyJet in a research report on Thursday, April 15th.
+The Goldman Sachs Group set a GBX 840 ($10.97) target price on easyJet and gave the stock a “neutral” rating in a research report on Wednesday, April 14th.
+Barclays restated a “neutral” rating and set a GBX 940 ($12.28) target price on shares of easyJet in a research report on Wednesday, April 21st.
+Finally, UBS Group set a GBX 1,125 ($14.70) price objective on easyJet and gave the stock a “buy” rating in a research note on Wednesday, April 14th.
+One equities research analyst has rated the stock with a sell rating, eleven have given a hold rating and six have given a buy rating to the company.
+The stock presently has a consensus rating of “Hold” and an average target price of GBX 938.76 ($12.27).

 About easyJet